FomTarro/skeletom-net/src/blogs/vts.heartrate.1.4.0.md

 ### Tips and Tricks

 The <span class="highlight">VFX</span> feature lends itself to a lot of customizability.
 Maybe too much!
-It can be pretty overwhelming to look at, but the basic gist is that you can use Custom Tracking Paramrters to control effects.
+It can be pretty overwhelming to look at, but the basic gist is that you can use <span class="highlight">Custom Tracking Parameters</span> to control effects.
 You can then apply an additional multipler to these values to increase or decrease the overall intensity of the effect.

 Broadly speaking, I think setting the `strength` component of your desired effect to be driven by the `vts_heartrate_linear` Custom Tracking Parameter is a good starting point.
 You can then control the other components of the effect with `vts_heartrate_pulse` to create a visual reminsicent of being at "critical HP" in a video game.
+Finally, we can apply some dampening modifiers with the sliders to keep the effect relatively subtle.

 Here's an effect I set up for myself and the configuration I used to achieve it.